shopping cart 0

 Take Away

-It’s important to consider not only when it’s time to purchase a new mattress, such as a natural latex mattress from Latex for Less, but the best way to get rid of your old one.
+It’s important to consider not only when it’s time to purchase a new mattress, such as a natural latex mattress from Latex For Less, but the best way to get rid of your old one.
 There are many options, and while there is nothing that is the “perfect” way, you may find that some work better than others.
 Whether you want to donate it to one of the many charities listed or recycle it, don’t forget to check your local and state guidelines as to the process needed for mattress removal.

 Elizabeth Magill